Is my information safe?

 How does the INPDR work with pharmaceutical industry?

 Traditionally, many disease registries are drug specific and pharmaceutical company owned.
-Instead, the INPDR is a patient-owned registry that covers all Niemann-Pick Diseases.
+Instead, the INPDR is a patient-led disease registry that covers all Niemann-Pick Diseases.